stadium-software/role-specific-startpage/README.md

 # Setup

-## Application Setup
-1. Check the *Enable Style Sheet* checkbox in the application properties

 ## Global Script
 1. Create a Global Script called "RoleSpecificStartPages"
 2. Add the input parameters below to the Global Script